Georgia promises thorough probe in killing of Ahmaud Arbery

 The runner attempts to pass the pickup on the passenger side, moving just beyond the truck, briefly outside the camera’s view.
 A gunshot sounds, and the video shows the runner grappling with a man over what appears to be a shotgun or rifle.
 A second shot can be heard, and the runner can be seen punching the man.
 A third shot is fired at point-blank range.
 The runner staggers a few feet and falls face down.

-Tucker did not immediately respond to a phone message or an email.

 The outcry over the killing reached the White House, where President Donald Trump offered condolences to Arbery’s family.

-He spoke again about the case Friday morning in an interview on Fox News Channel, saying “I saw the tape and it’s very, very disturbing.”
+“I saw the tape and it’s very, very disturbing,” Trump said Friday on Fox News Channel.

-“It’s a heartbreak. … Very rough, rough stuff,” Trump added.
+“It’s a heartbreak. … very rough, rough stuff,” Trump added.
 “Justice getting done is what solves that problem.
 It’s in the hands of the governor and I’m sure he’ll do the right thing.”

 Presumptive Democratic presidential nominee Joe Biden called Arbery’s death a “murder.”
 During an online roundtable Thursday, Biden said the video shows Arbery “lynched before our very eyes.”